Shy/tokuSolutions/README.md

 Google Translate on your phone works for simple text, but PDF translation is terrible—it loses layout context, mangles technical terms, and produces nonsense for complex instructions.
 This project attempts to do the best possible automated PDF translation while providing an interface for humans to fix the inevitable mistakes AI makes.

-**The approach**: Use Google Document AI for OCR with layout detection, batch translate via Google Translate API, clean up with Gemini AI using product context, then present everything in an editable web interface.
+**The approach**: Use Google Document AI for OCR with layout detection, batch translate via Google Translate API, clean up with Gemini AI using product context (managed by pydantic), then present everything in an editable web interface.
 All orchestrated by Temporal workflows for reliable, parallel execution.

 ## How Temporal Orchestrates Translation